Learn how easy it is to make a dried hydrangea basket from cut blooms a little paint and an old basket. It adds a nice touch to any decor.

 - You can use some red craft paint to add faux red berries.

-- Place the limelight flowers all over.
+- Place the limelight flowers all over one stem at a time.

 - Add in some of the painted pee gee blooms.